Mary Lee Esty, Ph.D., LCSW

 Diane Badger is both a clinician and the office manager at the Brain Wellness and Biofeedback Center of Washington.
 Diane

-holds a Bachelor of Science Degree from Moorhead State University in Computer Information Systems and is currently working
+holds a Bachelor of Science Degree from Moorhead State University in Computer Information Systems and is currently about half way through

 witnessing first hand just how powerful neurotherapy treatment is, Diane decided to change careers to focus on